 Udo Hack mount SolAir receiver parts

-The European partners cover all the sectors involved in the R&D of the advanced air Volumetric-Receiver project and composed by:
+The European Community (EU) partners covered all the sector's involved in / needed for the R&D project for the advanced air Volumetric-Receiver composed by:

 - DLR, Germany with scientific capabilities in the field of solar thermal concentrating technologies with special knowledge of R&D of air Volumetric-Receiver - dlr.de